Trusted by 100,000+ Families

-9.4% of children aged 3-17 years (approximately 5.8 million) had diagnosed anxiety in 2016-2019.
-As a parent, worrying about your child’s well-being is normal.
-But have you ever considered that your child might be dealing with anxiety?
-Anxiety in kids’ symptoms isn’t always easy to spot, but recognizing these signs early on can make a difference.
-In this article, we’ll explore common anxiety symptoms in children and provide tips for understanding and supporting them through their struggles.
+In my experience working with families, I’ve learned that 9.4% of children aged 3-17 years—that’s roughly 5.8 million—were diagnosed with anxiety between 2016 and 2019.
+As a parent, it’s natural to worry about your child’s well-being.
+However, have you considered that your child might be experiencing anxiety?
+Identifying symptoms of anxiety in children isn’t always straightforward, but early recognition can truly make a difference.
+In this article, I’ll discuss common anxiety symptoms in children and offer insights on how to understand and support them through their challenges.

 Physical Symptoms: